Trauma Recovery

 Understanding the Symptoms

 Symptoms of trauma live in the mind and the body.
-We can get tense, vacant, or numb.
-We can even “leave” our bodies if we get scared or stressed.
-We can re-experience memories of the incident through intrusive thoughts or distressing bodily sensations.
+The body can get tense, vacant, or numb.
+The mind can “leave” the body if under stress or duress.
+The body and mind can re-experience persistent sensations and memories.

-Other symptoms are more emotionally based, such as having difficulty trusting others or not feeling safe in the world.
+Other symptoms are more psychological and emotionally-based, such as having difficulty trusting others or feeling safe in the world.
+A trauma patient’s overall movements might become informed by the avoidance of danger.

 The Body Knows